The Structure of Matter: The Basic Particle Model

 where h is the Planck constant [1].

 3rd Erwin Schrödinger.
-He found that, as a consequence of the Dirac function, the inside of the electron permanently moves with the speed of light c.
+He found that, as a consequence of the Dirac function, the inside of the electron is constantly moving at the speed of light c.

-• Already at the time of Dirac and Schrödinger it was assumed that the electron is a point-like object which has no further constituents
+• Even at the time of Dirac and Schrödinger it was assumed that the electron is a point-like object with no further constituents

 Consequence: